"Hire slow, fire fast."

 They are, right?

-99% of support is done via email anyway, so writing is crucial.
+99% of customer support is done via email anyway, so writing is crucial.
 No need to test it during the actual interview, but do keep this in mind while exchanging emails and text messages prior to the actual meeting.
 Short clear and systematized writing is a great sign.

 "Clear writing is a sign of clear thinking.
 Great writers know how to communicate.
 They make things easy to understand.
 They can put themselves in someone else’s shoes.
 They know what to omit.
 And those are qualities you want in any candidate."